thejus03/foodcritic/README.md

-# FoodCritic
+# Foodcritic

-FoodCritic is a simplistic web application designed to assist users in tracking and reviewing the restaurants they have visited.
+Foodcritic is a simplistic web application designed to assist users in tracking and reviewing the restaurants they have visited.
 Built with Flask, this application provides an intuitive interface for logging in, adding restaurant reviews, and seeking or searching for restaurant information.

 ## Navigation Flow